priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 On **`success`** response of above **onInit** callback function you can send and receive messages by calling Applozic functions directly as explained in Step 5 and Step 6

-**Step 4:  Subscribe to Applozic events and implement your own logic :-**
+#### Step 4:  Subscribe to Applozic events and implement your own logic

 Following are the events with example: